apify/actor-web-automation-agent/README.md

 The agent using natural language instructions to browse web and extract data.

-## How does Extended GPT Scraper work?
+## How does Web Automation Agent work?

 The Web Automation Agent is a tool that allows you to browse the web and extract data from websites using natural language instructions.
-It uses generative AI from [OpenAI API](https://openai.com/) to generate actions which should be process.
+It uses large language models from [OpenAI API](https://openai.com/) to generate actions which should be performed.

-The agent have access to set of actions that can process:
+The agent has access to a set of actions that can process:

 * Go to URL
 * Click on element